 The Anatomy of an Aphorism

-Aphorisms may seem like any ordinary saying.
+Aphorisms may seem like any ordinary writing quote or saying.
 But there’s more to them.
 There are three characteristics the most memorable ones share:

 - Great aphorisms are succinct and to the point, which makes them easy to remember.
 A need for long-winded explanations would be counterproductive.
 The aphorism must be able to stand on its own.